Healthy Homes Assessment Paremata

 What We Do

-As building inspectors we are experts in all components involved in professional home inspects.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we deal with all the issues of professional house inspections.
+We are there to ensure that you make the correct choice when it comes to purchasing your next property.

-We offer a wide range of solutions to ensure you are completely informed about the condition of any property you may be looking to purchase or sell and also other solutions.
+We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you may be looking to purchase or sell along with other services.

-With our systemised method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues that may be identified.
-Because of our detailed reporting it is no wonder we receive so many clients who recommend our service to family members and acquaintances.
+With our systemised method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into your reports, you are able to actually see any issues that may be found.
+Thanks to our comprehensive reporting it is easy to understand why we have so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports